Bay Mills Biological Services

 Do you know of any abandoned buildings on Tribal lands?

 Do you suspect an area where the soil or water could be contaminated?

-To view a list of currently identified sites of concern, please see the Public Record.
+To view a list of currently identified sites of concern, please see the Public Record and Environmental Response Program Inventory.
 This information is provided as a requirement of the EPA Brownfields Program.
 If you have any concerns, please contact the Environmental Coordinator at (906) 248-8655 or email@example.com.

 More information on the EPA brownfield program can be found here: https://www.epa.gov/brownfields/overview-epas-brownfields-program

 To report any other kind of illegal dumping contact Bay Mills Conservation Department.